mhira-project/mhira-docker/README.md

 ## Updating

-To update MHIRA, execute the the commands in the file 'update.sh'.
+To update MHIRA, execute the commands in the file 'update.sh'.

     ./update.sh